srid/srid/-/export.md

 [[Apple Studio Display]]
 : - Sound does not work
   - Webcam does not work

-Webcam
-: - Built-in webcam is not even recognized
+  - USB ports don't work

 ### Known Software issues {#soft}

 Chromium
 : Some tabs won't close/refresh/navigate; just grays out until you press ESC. ([Bug](https://support.google.com/chrome/thread/122093768/can-not-close-tabs-greyed-out-only-can-use-keyboard-shortcuts?hl=en))

+## Additional setup
-## Getting [[Nix]] dev env working {#nix}
+### Getting [[Nix]] dev env working {#nix}

 This is fairly simple using home-manager.
 First, [install Nix](https://nixos.asia/en/install) and then setup home-manager based on [my configuration](https://github.com/srid/nixos-config/blob/e2b7f3fbc931b9cbc440f9a3139be2cdf2808dfd/configurations/home/srid%40vixen.nix).
 Notice I discard Omarchy's `.bashrc` in favour of the direnv-friendly starship setup.

+### Others

+- [ ] Ad blocking (I use Adguard on macOS)

 ## In lieu of Macbook Trackpad {#cli}

-Contrary to popular belief, my fingers tend to stay close to the 'home row' on macbook more than on any other system, due to the fact the trackpad is excellent maneuver.
+Contrary to popular belief, my fingers tend to stay close to the 'home row' on macbook more than on any other system, due to the fact the trackpad enables excellent maneuver of the mouse cursor.
 While Thinkpad has the iconic trackpoint, it is still not as usable as the Mac trackpad.
 So to counteract this, we need to ==setup keyboard-centric workflow== wherever possible reaching out to mouse only where necessary.

 Chromium
 : Use the *Vimium* extension